MICA-MNI/micaopen/gradient_profiles/data/readme.txt

 Surface files and label files: fsLR_5k_YWNE.mat: surface files and mask file of fs-LR_5k surface, which is used for the generation of multimodal connectomes and gradients. label_JUB.mat: label file of the Julich-Brain atlas on fs-LR_5k surface.
-There are 228 parcels in this atlas. fsLR-32k.L.inflated.surf.gii and fsLR-32k.R.inflated.surf.gii: surface files of fsLR-32k mesulam_fsLR_5k.mat: label file of 4 Mesulam networks on fs-LR_5k surface. mesulam_fsLR_32k.mat: label file of 4 Mesulam networks on fs-LR_32k surface.
+There are 228 parcels in this atlas. fsLR-32k.L.inflated.surf.gii: surface files of fsLR-32k, left hemisphere. fsLR-32k.R.inflated.surf.gii: surface files of fsLR-32k, right hemisphere. mesulam_fsLR_5k.mat: label file of 4 Mesulam networks on fs-LR_5k surface. mesulam_fsLR_32k.mat: label file of 4 Mesulam networks on fs-LR_32k surface. fsLR_5k-regular.L.sphere.surf.gii: sphere file of fs-LR_5k surface, left hemisphere. fsLR_5k-regular.R.sphere.surf.gii: sphere file of fs-LR_5k surface, right hemisphere.

 Data used in the main analysis:
 Multimodal gradients: